 Megatron coughed and before Inferno could get away he'd caught her wrist and stood, twisting her arm behind her back.
 His other forearm wrapped around her throat, so tight she couldn't breathe.
 "Oh, for the love of ...
 Inferno!
 Can't you report in like a normal Predacon just once in your life?"

 Inferno drove her left elbow back into Megatron's chest.
 Surprise and pain made him loosen his grip and Inferno broke away.
 She turned, dropped into a fighting crouch automatically, then remembered just who she was fighting and drew back in shame.
 "I'm sorry, Royalty!
 I shouldn't have ..."
-Usually Inferno simply accepted whatever punishment the Royalty meted out.
-He'd caught her by the throat often enough before, but this time she panicked.
+Megatron didn't often physically punish the others in the Colony.

 He was sitting on the edge of the berth, rubbing at the spot where she'd struck him.
 "I only let you in my quarters because here and now I appreciate the idea of having a bodyguard.
 I may have to reconsider this if you're going to cause more trouble than you prevent, yes."